antenore/vim-safe/README.md

 ***IMPORTANT***: VimSafe has been not netested enough and I'm still working hard to improve it.

 ***WARNING***: The Vim Encryption, even the one using blowfish, it's easily breakable.
-I'm planning to use GPG or OpenSSL as soon the plugin will be functional.
+I'm planning to use GPG or OpenSSL as soon the plugin will be "production ready".

 If you want to help (and/or teach me your Vim wizardry), you are more than welcome.